fior-di-latte/fior-di-latte.github.io/content/lux/lux.md

 ![](lux.png)

-I spent an Erasmus semester in beautiful *Luxemburg*.
-Here is a brief report on my experience.
+I spent an Erasmus semester in *Luxemburg*.
+Here is a brief report (in German) about my experience.